FabienLauf/banana-daily/README.md

 - MVC architecture
 - S3 requests
 - Get GPS data from picture
-- Reverse-Geocoding of the GPS data
+- Reverse-Geocoding of the GPS data using OpenStreetMap
 - In-memory cache system
 - Auto-registration of Controllers/Routes
 - Continuous deployment using AWS CodePipeline

+## Playground

+You can try banana-daily here http://banana-daily.ap-southeast-1.elasticbeanstalk.com/